WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_4.md

 Then the LORD will create over the whole site of Mount Zion and over her assemblies a cloud by day, and smoke and the shining of a flaming fire by night; for over all the glory there will be a canopy.

 ###### 6
-There will be a booth for shade by day from the heat, and for a refuge and a shelter from the storm and rain. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+There will be a booth for shade by day from the heat, and for a refuge and a shelter from the storm and rain.

 ***